 The golden rule of tree species selection; 'The right tree on the right site for the right reason'.

-Today there is an URGENCY to plant a wider range of tree species, with a wider range of origin.
+Today, tree pests and diseases are increasing and our climate is changing.
+We must act with URGENCY and plant a wider range of tree species, with a wider range of origin.

 These pages can only provide you with ideas and information.
 There is no substitute to local site knowledge to inform forest planning and guide future planting stock requirements.
 It is up to forest managers to diversify forests to make them more resilient to a future climate